-In 2006 and 2007, I organised a series of conferences – accompanied by exhibitions, screenings and doctoral training events – that took place in Belfast, Newcastle upon Tyne, and Sunderland in the UK.
+In 2006 and 2007, I organised a series of five conferences accompanied by exhibitions, screenings and doctoral training events.
+These took place in Belfast, Newcastle upon Tyne, and Sunderland in the UK.
 Performing the Archive was supported by an AHRC major research award, and involved a core team of myself, Professor Kerstin Mey and archivist Grainne Loughran.
 Across the five events, we collaborated with Universities and arts organisations across the UK, curating events that featured participants from a wider network that included heritage councils, public records offices, and independent archives.
 In sum, over 50 artists, archivists, theorists, curators, doctoral students, academics, civil servants and historians from around the UK and Europe presented their work in an interdisciplinary and experimental staging of art, archives, contemporary culture and ideas.

 “Since the end of the 20th century, the archive – both as an institution and a metaphor – has increasingly become a crucial focal point, not only in cultural discourses but for creative and engaged practices, because central societal developments and issues intersect and are amplified in this space.
 Digitisation has provided new formats and capacity for data storage, processing and distribution with a previously unknown mobility and fluidity of information migration across diverse cultural and social domains.